So you’re flying a drone, but it’s unclear whether your use-case is considered ‘hobby’ or ‘commercial.’

 I get a LOT of questions from people who walk the “grey area” line about whether they need a Remote Pilot Certificate from the Federal Aviation Administration, under Part 107.

-The FAA clearly states that anyone who is flying a drone for business purposes needs to have a license, which requires passing a test.
+The FAA clearly states that anyone who is flying a drone for business purposes needs to have a Remote Pilot Certificate, which requires passing a test.

 The thing that is less clear?
 What really dictates a “business purpose.”
 Many drone flights, such as those done as a volunteer or for compensation that isn’t in the form of money, fall into a grey area, and many wonder if they really need to have a license.